TheMrityunjayPathak/TheMrityunjayPathak/README.md

-<p align="center"><strong>Hi 👋, I'm Mrityunjay Pathak</strong></p>
+<h1 align="center">Hi 👋, I'm Mrityunjay Pathak</h1>

----

-<p>I am a passionate and dedicated data scientist with a drive to solve business problems using data-driven insights.
+#### I am a passionate and dedicated data scientist with a drive to solve business problems using data-driven insights.

-<strong>🗂️ GitHub Repository</strong>
+### 🗂️ GitHub Repository
-- You can find all of My Projects and Data Science Notebooks on My GitHub Profile.
+- #### You can find all of My Projects and Data Science Notebooks on My GitHub Profile.
-- It's a hub for My Data Science knowledge, where I showcase My Work and contributions to various Data Science Projects.
+- #### It's a hub for My Data Science knowledge, where I showcase My Work and contributions to various Data Science Projects.

-<strong>📝 LinkedIn Articles</strong>
+### 📝 LinkedIn Articles
-- I believe in the power of knowledge-sharing and strive to contribute to the Data Science Community.
+- #### I believe in the power of knowledge-sharing and strive to contribute to the Data Science Community.
-- So, regularly I share articles and tutorials on LinkedIn, aiming to help others learn and grow in the field of Data Science.
+- #### So, regularly I share articles and tutorials on LinkedIn, aiming to help others learn and grow in the field of Data Science.

-<strong>🎙️ Expertise</strong>
+### 🎙️ Expertise
-- If you have any questions or need assistance with Python, SQL, PowerBI, or Machine Learning, I am here to help!
+- #### If you have any questions or need assistance with Python, SQL, PowerBI, or Machine Learning, I am here to help!
-- I have hands-on experience with these powerful tools and techniques and would love to share my knowledge with you.
+- #### I have hands-on experience with these powerful tools and techniques and would love to share my knowledge with you.

-<strong>📫 Contact</strong>
+### 📫 Contact
-- Whether you want to discuss about a project, have a data-related challenge, or simply want to connect.
+- #### Whether you want to discuss about a project, have a data-related challenge, or simply want to connect.
-- Feel free to reach out to me at themrityunjaypathak@gmail.com.
+- #### Feel free to reach out to me at themrityunjaypathak@gmail.com.

-<div align="center"><p align="center"><strong>🌏 Connect with Me :</strong></p>
+<div align="center"><h3 align="center">🌏 Connect with Me :</h3>
     <a href="https://www.kaggle.com/themrityunjaypathak">
         <img src="https://github.com/TheMrityunjayPathak/TheMrityunjayPathak/blob/main/kaggle.png" width="4%"/>
     </a>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;